Skip to main content

 Where can they be found?

 Did you know...
-Non-breeding females will often join mothers and their ducklings to the water to form a creche and help protect them from predators such as gulls and foxes.
+Non-breeding females will often join mothers and their ducklings in the water to form a creche and help protect them from predators such as gulls and foxes.

-The provider of soft, warm down for pillows and quilts, eiders are also known as cuddy ducks, after the Anglo-Saxon monk St Cuthbert, who had a soft spot for them.
+Their soft, warm down is used for pillows and quilts, which led to their population decline in the 1800's.
+Eiders are also known as cuddy ducks, after the Anglo-Saxon monk St Cuthbert, who had a soft spot for them.

 They have a really distinctive call - making an "A-woooo" sound while they stretch their neck upwards to the sky.